Just a few questions

 5. Be concerned if they do not require your medical records.
 All legitimate physicians providing ketamine to a patient will request medical records and labs from your doctor.
 If they do not ask for these documents or say that they are unnecessary that may be a warning sign that they may not be reputable and are operating a “mill” type of operation.

-No single medication, combination of medications or other therapy can compare to the rapid and effective response seen with the Restore Ultra-Rapid Infusion.
+No single medication, combination of medications or other therapy can compare to the rapid and effective response seen with the Restore Ultra-Rapid Infusion - the "Gold Standard" in ketamine-based therapy.
 So, it is easy to see why many of the top scientists, physicians and researchers in the country are calling this new and innovative form of therapy "the most remarkable breakthrough in the last 50 years."

 Today most, if not all, of the physicians utilizing ketamine to treat depression, anxiety, migraine and chronic pain are using the same “standard” ketamine infusion protocol was developed in 1994 and published in a research study at Yale in 2000.
 The results of the standard infusion today are generally the same as they were 18 years ago; treatments takes two weeks to complete and on average of 50-70% of patients obtained a 50% or greater relief of their symptoms but the beneficial effects only last for a few weeks, commonly 21-28 days.